 White Sands National Park is one of the 63 National Parks in the US and is located in the state of New Mexico, very close to the border with Texas.
 At this park, you can have endless views of the white powdery sand forming distinct dunes with the surrounding mountains forming the picture-perfect dreamy scene.
-Whether you are planning to sand-sled or walk on the beautiful soft sand of the park, or just enjoying the stillness and wonderful scenery of this unique place, find here all you need to plan the perfect visit to White Sands National Park.
+Whether you are planning to sand-sled or walk on the beautiful soft sand of the park, or just enjoy the stillness and wonderful scenery of this unique place, find here all you need to plan the perfect visit to White Sands National Park.

 A glimpse at White Sands National Park